humanmade/linter-bot/README.md

 The first step to replicating production issues is to understand the request being sent to hm-linter.

 Access the CloudWatch Logs for hm-linter (ask the Cloud team for access) and find the request you received.
-If you have the AWS CLI installed, you can do this by running the `scripts/get-logs.js` command and passing the request ID.
+If you have the AWS CLI installed, you can do this by running the `scripts/get-logs.js` command and passing the Lambda (request) ID.

 This will write the logs to `{id}.log`, and save the raw data to `{id}.json`.